isomerpages/moe-changkatpri/_parents-and-students/Parents/Primary ONE Blog.md

 ### **Primary ONE Blog**

 <!--
 Please be informed that the Primary ONE (P1) Blog gets updated periodically annually (between October and December).
-No update will be posted then after.
 -->

 For more information on MOE Primary 1 (P1) registration, do visit [MOE](https://www.moe.gov.sg/primary/p1-registration) website.